bitrev/ClaymoreNoFee/README.md

 # ClaymoreNoFee
-This is version witht disabled developer fee.
+This is version with disabled developer fee.

 Enjoy....